BernatVidal/TapMatch-Game-withPhysics-URP/README.md

 The algorithm used to detect Matches is a simplified Deep-First Search algorithm.

 Matchable popping animations and user punctuation feedback are added to improve game enjoyability.

+--> Main game classes:

+--> To Play:

+Just set the game settings you want on the GameManager:

+And have fun!